We are moving to part 2 of the shoulder pain series.

 Rotator Cuff Strengthening Exercises

-For improved shoulder strength, the use of dumbbells, tubing and your own body weight are commonly combined with other types of strengthening exercises.
+Using dumbbells, tubing, and your body weight, you can combine other types of strengthening exercises to enhance your shoulder strength.
 Isometric exercises, a form of strengthening exercises, contract and build muscles without moving a joint or bone.
-Strengthening exercises are only introduced or included in the exercise regimen if the involved shoulder is strong enough to tolerate the pressure and is able to complete the exercises in a pain-free range.
+Strengthening exercises are only introduced or included in the exercise regimen if the involved shoulder is strong enough to tolerate the pressure and can complete the activities in a pain-free range.

 #8 – Shoulder Extension

 - Stand tall with your back against the wall.
 Move the involved arm behind the back.
-The pinkie (ulnar) side of the hand should be resting against the wall.
+The hand’s pinkie (ulnar) side should be resting against the wall.

 - Push the involved arm against the wall.
 Keep the elbow extended.
 Hold the position for 5 to 10 seconds.